doc-assembly

 content Templates, versions, injectables, signer roles

-execution Documents, recipients, events
+execution Documents, recipients, signing attempts, events

 Migrations are managed with Liquibase: